 The course tutors may also set specific targets for you to complete before commencing study.
 While these are not strictly conditions of entry, they will benefit you in the first few weeks when entering onto the course.

 All conditions will be communicated via UCAS.
 You will also receive an email from the University to confirm the conditions and pre-course targets so please ensure that you monitor your email inbox and spam/junk folders.
 You must accept or decline the offer within the period stated on the UCAS website.
 Failure to do so may result in your place being offered to someone else.

-You do not need to apply for the National College for Teaching and Leadership (NCTL) Bursary personally.
-Upon enrolment to the course in September, your details will be taken by the University and we will manage your bursary (where eligible) in line with the guidelines given on the NCTL website.
+You do not need to apply for the Initial Teacher Training bursary (ITT) Bursary personally.
+Upon enrolment to the course in September, your details will be taken by the University and we will manage your bursary (where eligible) in line with the guidelines given on the Department of Education website.
 We will confirm the level of bursary you have been assessed for in advance of you starting the course.